redhat-cip/dci-openshift-app-agent/README.md

 - `failure` - Whenever there's an issue with either the installation of the application or during testing.
 - `error` - Whenever there's an error anywhere else during the playbook.

+All the tasks prefixed with test_ will get exported in Junit using the Ansible Junit callback and submitted automatically to the DCI control server.

 ## Hooks

 Files located in `/etc/dci-openshift-app-agent/hooks/` need to be filled by the user.